UK summer holidays 2026

 Why the start dates differ

-Scotland breaks up first, the last week of June or first week of July, because its school year starts in mid-August.
-England, Wales, and Northern Ireland generally finish in late July, with Northern Ireland often a day or two later than England.
+Scotland breaks up first — the last week of June or first week of July — because its school year starts in mid-August.
+England, Wales, and Northern Ireland generally finish in late July, with Northern Ireland often starting its break a few days earlier.

 This three-to-four week gap between Scottish and English start dates creates a genuine off-peak window.
 In mid-July, Scottish families are already on holiday while most English schools are still in session.
-Destinations in Scotland, Europe, and beyond see lighter family demand.
+Destinations in Scotland, Europe, and beyond see lighter family demand during this period.

 The cheapest weeks to travel in summer